GfSE/SAF-Specification/viewpoints/Operational-Process-Viewpoint.md

 * What operational process activitys shall be executed during the execution of an operational story?
 * Which operational activity shall be executed by which operational performer in the operational story?
 ## Presentation
-The Operational Process related to an Operational Story is represented in an activity diagram showing the ordered execution of Operational Process Activity(s).
-Operational Process Activity(s) may be linked in terms of control flow and/or data flow visualizing Operational Exchange needed.
+The Operational Process related to an Operational Story is represented in an activity diagram showing the ordered execution of Operational Process Activities.
+Operational Process Activities may be linked in terms of control flow and/or data flow visualizing Operational Exchange needed.
-Note: Operational Process Activity(s) are assigned to Operational Role(s) and therefore in a more general manner to the Operational Performer(s).
+Note: Operational Process Activities are assigned to Operational Roles and therefore in a more general manner to the Operational Performers.

 ## Profile Model Reference
 * Allocate [SysML Profile]